tonnytech/final-portfolio/README.md

 # Getting started
-To get a local copy up and running, do the following:
+To get a local copy up and running, do the following steps:

 ## Prerequisites
 1. A text editor